donaldonana/data/README.md

-Jeu de données facilement accessible via la librairie Pandas depuis google colab ou tout autre environnement de travail.
+Data set easily accessible via the Pandas library from Google colab or any other working environment.